satnetuser001/laravel-development-in-docker/README.md

 ```bash
 docker compose --profile delete-development-environment down
 ```

 ### Step 2 - setting up the PhpStorm connection to Xdebug running in a container.

-In PhpStorm, configure the following settings:
+Open the root directory of the project in PhpStorm, and configure the following settings:
 - CLI interpreter:
     - Main Menu → Settings or Ctrl+Alt+S
     - PHP → CLI Interpreter